zcallanan/energy-api/README.md

 ### Notes

 - Specification called for using a field termed 'yield.'
 This is a restricted keyword and I opted to use 'pv_yield' instead
 - The original specification included supplying the 'plz' param instead of 'state' plus 'capacity.'
-This was changed later to supplying 'state' with 'capacity'.
-I've left support in for 'plz' as an additional alternative feature
+The specification was changed later, removing mention of plz as a param, and instead using 'state' with 'capacity'.
+I've chosen to include use of the 'plz' param as an alternate feature (since I already had done the work to support it), as noted above